Volunteers & Donors

 Alle Goldsworthy

 Alle was invited to chair the May Gibbs Children’s Literature Trust Support Group in Adelaide in 2011 and has held that position ever since.
 It was just as she was retiring from full-time work as the Project Manager of the Premier’s Reading Challenge in South Australia.
 This completed 40 years working in the Education Department, beginning as a classroom teacher.

 Following further study in Teacher Librarianship Alle worked in school libraries in both regional and metropolitan schools.
 Alle was involved with school library professional associations, particularly as President of the School Library Association of South Australia.
 It seemed a natural progression to be a volunteer in the May Gibbs Children’s Literature Trust, supporting authors and illustrators of children’s books and associating with like-minded people who value children’s literature.

 Having fun with six grandchildren and encouraging them to love books and also playing golf and tennis adds to a busy and fulfilling life.
 Alle was Ladies’ President of the golf club and served on the Board for a number of years.
+She is also on the judging panel for a biennial award for the Psychologists for Peace Children’s Literature Award promoting the peaceful resolution of conflict in books written by Australian authors.

 Sue Wright